BlackHershey/4dfp-docs/docs/examples/fs-roi-example.rst

     $ mri_convert /path/to/fsdir/NEWT002_s1/mri/aparc+aseg.mgz NEWT002_s1_aparc+aseg.nii --out_orientation RAS
     $ nifti_4dfp -4 NEWT002_s1_aparc+aseg.nii NEWT002_s1_aparc+aseg.4dfp.img

-The script assumes that there is a transform file from the subject's MPRAGE to the target atlas in the subject's atlas folder.
-Since there is no t4 file argument, it looks for a t4 file of the form
+The script relies on an existing transform from the subject's MPRAGE to the target atlas.
+Because you don't supply the script with a t4 file, it looks in the atlas directory for a t4 file of the form
-<(4dfp) mpr>_to_<target>_t4, where <(4dfp) mpr> is the MPRAGE supplied as the first argument (sans
+<(4dfp) mpr>_to_<target>_t4, where <(4dfp) mpr> is the MPRAGE supplied as the first argument (sans the
-the 4dfp extension) and <target> is the value supplied to the -T flag.
+4dfp extension) and <target> is the value supplied to the -T flag.

-Now from the subject's atlas directory, we can run the script, making sure to use the MPRAGE and atlas that match the existing t4.
+From the subject's atlas directory, we can now run the script - making sure to use the MPRAGE and atlas that match the existing t4.

 .. code-block:: csh